 Throughout your pregnancy, blood glucose levels need to be monitored to identify and address any gestational diabetes.
 Maintaining healthy cholesterol levels is also essential for your baby’s brain health.
-Working with a naturopath who specialises in pregnancy will ensure that you get the correct screening, as well as specific supplements and dietary advice which are tailored to you.
+Working with a Pregnancy Naturopath who specialises in pregnancy will ensure that you get the correct screening, as well as specific supplements and dietary advice which are tailored to you.

 Your baby’s brain health is highly influenced by the important omega 3 fat, DHA.
 Evidence suggests that a deficiency in DHA and other essential brain nutrients such as choline can negatively impact cognition, memory and attention span in your child.
 It can even contribute to learning difficulties and anxiety.
 DHA can be obtained from seafood sources such as salmon and sardines, but you may require more in the form of quality supplements.

-Your diet has a huge impact on the quality of your pregnancy and the health of your child, but studies have shown that dietary intake of pregnant women doesn’t meet the national standard.
+Your diet has a huge impact on the quality of your pregnancy and the health of your child, but studies have shown that average dietary intake of pregnant women doesn’t meet the national standard.

-Unrefined carbohydrates such as wholegrains and root vegetables are an important source of fuel for you and your baby.
+Unrefined carbohydrates such as whole grains and root vegetables are an important source of fuel for you and your baby.
 Protein is vital for the growth of your baby and the placenta.
 Aim for three servings of protein-rich foods daily such as fish, meat, eggs, tofu or tempeh.

 The benefits of regular exercise in pregnancy include reduced back pain, decreased risk of pre-eclampsia and pregnancy-induced hypertension, fewer complications in delivery, faster recovery after labour, reduced risk of anxiety and depression, and improved sleep.

 Up to 30 minutes of low-intensity exercise on most days is ideal.
-Options include swimming, walking and pregnancy-specific yoga and Pilates.
+Options include swimming, walking and pregnancy-specific yoga and pilates.
 Always obtain a healthcare practitioner’s advice to ensure your activities are safe for you.

 Onto the third trimester